vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 .

 hitasukhārtham iti\) \(SI I, 182\).
-The lakes were generally named as Sudarśana, Priyadarśana, etc. One Puṣyagupta, a Rāṣṭriya of Candragupta Maurya, had constructed a lake at Junagarh \(i.e. Girinagara\) which he had named as Sudarśana \(SI I, 176; EI VIII, 42: idaṁtad

-. ākaṁsudarśanaṁgirinagarād\). \[. . . \] Many a time
+The lakes were generally named as Sudarśana, Priyadarśana, etc. One Puṣyagupta, a Rāṣṭriya of Candragupta Maurya, had constructed a lake at Junagarh \(i.e. Girinagara\) which he had named as Sudarśana \(SI I, 176; EI VIII, 42: idaṁtaḍākaṁsudarśanaṁgirinagarād\). \[. . . \] Many a time

 the Sudarśana Lake at Junagarh was washed away by flood and therefore had to be repaired again and agaiṇ Puṣyagupta had constructed it originally \(SI I, 171\).